ysbioinfo/NeoSV/README.md

 * ***{prefix}.net.out.txt*** stores the raw output from netMHCpan.

 # License
-NeoSV is licensed under the terms of the GPL Open Source license and is available for free.
+NeoSV is licensed under the terms of MIT license.